 Connectivity is transforming the construction industry.
 Try to find a new machine from a major manufacturer rolling off the line today without telematics installed.
-This article will provide an overview of telematics in construction, what assets use construction telematics, and the many benefits of a construction telematics solution.
+This article will provide an overview of construction equipment telematics, what assets use construction telematics, and the many benefits of a construction telematics solution.

 What is telematics in the construction industry?